 Give it a try.

-And rest assured that giving your writing muscles a recovery period is not cheating.
+And rest assured (see what I did there?) giving your writing muscles a recovery period is not cheating.

 It’s actually the hardest good thing you may force yourself to do as a writer.